kglw-dot-net/phase1/setlists/_posts/2017-11-19-great-northern-hotel-byron-bay-australia.md

  4. Han-Tyumi the Confused Cyborg

  5. The Lord of Lightning
-    (The band teased the start of Cellophane after)
+    (Cellophane tease?)

  6. Crumbling Castle

  7. Robot Stop
-    (With 'Master of the Universe' by Hawkwind snippet)
+    (w/ Master of the Universe - Hawkwind tease)

  8. Gamma Knife

- 9. Encore:
+Encore:

-10. Nuclear Fusion
+9. Nuclear Fusion

-11. Doom City
+10. Doom City
     (With 'Crumbling Castles' outro)

-12. Rattlesnake
+11. Rattlesnake

-13. Let There Be Rock
+12. Let There Be Rock
-    (AC/DC cover) (Played as a tribute to Malcolm Young)
+    (AC/DC cover played as a tribute to Malcolm Young)